leogallego/instruqt-wyfp-2024-solve/lifecycle-scritps/writing-first-playbook-summit-2024/02-playbook-directory-structure/assignment.md

 ☑️ Task 3 - Adding tasks to the system_setup.yml playbook
 ===

-With the play defined, let's add a couple of tasks to update all installed packages on our `node1` host and to create a user.
+Now that we know how a playbook file starts, let's look at the plays.
+Let's add a couple of tasks to update all installed packages on our `node1` host and to create a user.
 We will take advantage of the `ansible.builtin.dnf` module to apply all security-related updates to installed packages.

 Modify the `system_setup.yml` file to add the 2 tasks, as shown below: